vovw/VLAb/README.md

 <img src="VLAb.png" alt="Logo" width="300">

-# VLAb: Your Laboratory for Pretraining VLAs
+# Your Laboratory for Pretraining VLAs

 A streamlined library for pretraining VLA models, derived from LeRobot, used to pretrain SmolVLA but focused specifically on pretraining workflows.
-This library enables efficient training of vision-language-action models for robotics applications.
+This library enables efficient pretraining of vision-language-action models on a cluster, multi-gpu setups and on multiple datasets for robotics applications.

 </div>